 5 Reasons to Become a YPS Officer

-The Young Physicians Section is accepting candidates for three open positions on its executive committee for the 2021-22 terms: Chair-Elect, Alternate Councillor and Secretary.
+The Young Physicians Section is accepting candidates for three open positions on its executive committee for the 2022-23 terms: Chair-Elect, Alternate Councillor and Legislative Advisor.
 Scroll down for descriptions of each role and how to submit your information if you’re interested in becoming a leader in the Young Physicians Section.
-We’ll be conducting elections virtually this year in conjunction with ACEP21, and terms start in Nov.
-2021.
+We’ll be conducting elections virtually this year in conjunction with ACEP22, and terms start in Nov.
+2022.
 Applicants need to be fellows or attendings when they assume the role in order to be eligible for an officer role.

 In case you’re on the fence about getting more involved, here are 5 things to consider: